Grilled Stuffed Portobello Mushrooms

 - Turn off heat and stir in 1/2 cup mozzarella, chopped basil and parsley.

-- Put mushrooms on grill, inside facing down, and cook about 4 minutes, until mushroom is slightly browned and starting to soften.
+- Put mushrooms on grilling pan or directly on grill, inside facing down, and cook about 4 minutes, until mushroom is slightly browned and starting to soften.

 - Remove mushrooms from the grill.
 (I put them on a wooden cutting board.)

-- Carefully stuff the inside of each mushroom with sausage/spinach/cheese mixture, then top each mushroom with about 2 T grated mozzarella.
+- One at a time, stuff the inside of each mushroom with sausage/spinach/cheese mixture, then top each mushroom with about 2 T grated mozzarella.

-- Carefully put mushrooms back on grill, stuffing facing up of course!
+- Carefully put mushrooms back on grilling pan or on the grill, stuffing facing up of course!

 - Cover grill and cook about 5 minutes, checking often and removing from grill when mushrooms are cooked through, and cheese is melted and starting to brown, and stuffing mixture is hot.